adamedx/autographps/ROADMAP.md

 * Add -ToType option to gcd
 * Fix '/users/11fc6abe-2494-483c-9589-5514589cb3bd/photo/360X360 not found: no children found for 'photo'"" also for AAD and not just MSA?
 * Fix gls /me/photo which seems to be broken by msa context uri under users?
+* Add noclientrequiestid to gls
+* Support external tenants, specific tenant in profiles
+* Fix select not working for gls
+* fix invoke-graphmethod -uri

 ### Postponed